Ginelio/hello_world/README.md

 # hello_world
-I am Ginelio and I am a new one to this worlds of Github.
+I am Ginelio and I am a newbie to this world of Github.